Drummer143/file-explorer-tauri/README.md

 BUGS:

 1. [x] Maximizing/restoring to window doesn't change icon in middle window control button
-2. [ ] path input form submit with empty input value path checker says that path does'nt exist
+2. [ ] Path input form submit with empty input value path checker says that path does'nt exist
+3. [ ] When a button labeled 'cancel' is pressed in the file copying tracker, the confirmation menu for file deletion is skipped